BigPolarBear1/factorization_v3/README.md

 I think once everything is optimized to the maximum and I have a better understanding of this cython stuff, what works and what doesn't...
 I really want to explore this idea of 2d sieving again too.
 I think it's interesting, but it needs to be implemented correctly.
 Hmm.

 I really need to also try out p-adic lifting, bc we can calculate it quickly and it allows us to find more smooths with a smaller factor base.
 Which is really beneficial.
 Ah man, so much work so little time.
 Mentally I am really at the end of my rope.

+Update: Bad day.
+Incredibly depressed.
+Waking up with suicidal thoughts again.
+It's the inevitable outcome slowly creeping over the horizon.
+What else do I do, cyberrime?
+I should get iterating linear coefficients done today.
+There's also a trick to quickly calculate the distance in the sieve interval.
+I wonder if I can use it to make my 2d interval idea work too...
+I just got to keep grinding a litte longer, find the strength.
+I also been experience these worsening issues with my gut for the last few months, feel like I'm dying mentally and physically.
+Fuck it.